-List of tools and equipment: 4 plasterer's steel hand floats, 4 hand hawks 30 x 30 cm with 4 cm diameter handles, 4 trowelling boards 75 x 75 cm, 2 wire brushes for cleaning formwork, 2 oiling brushes, 1 brush or scratching tool for concrete, 1 hacksaw and spare blades, 1 woodsaw, 1 set of wrenches, 1 crowbar--1 meter long, 1 wire snip for mesh wire, 1 bolt cutter for straight wire, 2 cold chisels for cutting green concrete, 1 two-kilogram sledgehammer, 1 gauging box for sand and cement 50 x 50 x 40 cm or container to hold 100 liters of sand, 1 sieve 5 mm maximum openings for sand, 4 flat-ended shovels for mixing, 1 spirit level, 1 50-meter cloth or plastic tape measure, 1 string line, 1 axe for trimming wood, 2 pickaxes for digging, 2 mattocks for ground leveling, 1 wire tension tool, 1 set of formwork sections, 1 wheelbarrow for carrying concrete, water containers, and plastic sheeting to cover the drying concrete.
+List of tools and equipment: Four plasterer's steel hand floats, four hand hawks 30 x 30 cm with 4.0 cm diameter handles, four troweling boards 75 x 75 cm, two wire brushes for cleaning formwork, two oiling brushes, one brush or scratching tool for concrete, one hacksaw and spare blades, one woodsaw, one set of wrenches, one crowbar--1.0 meter long one wire snip for mesh wire one bolt cutter for straight wire, two cold chisels for cutting green concrete, one two-kilogram sledgehammer, one gauging box for sand and cement 50 x 50 x 40 cm or other container to hold 100 liters of sand, one sieve 5.0 mm maximum openings for sand, four flat-ended shovels for mixing, one spirit level, one 50 meter long cloth or plastic tape measure, one string line, one axe for trimming wood, two pickaxes for digging, two mattocks for ground leveling, one wire tension tool, one set of formwork sections, one wheelbarrow for carrying concrete, water containers, and plastic sheeting to cover the drying concrete.

-Part Two:
+Part Two

 Summary of methods: This section contains a detailed description of standard tank construction practices that have been used successfully for over 25 years in many countries all over the world.
-What is outlined here is a design for a small 10 cubic meter capacity water tank.
-The book, "Ferrocement Water Tanks and Their Construction,"

-from which this information was taken, has information for building large 150 cubic meter capacity open tanks and many other different water tank designs, sizes and adaptations of the basic design described here.
+What is outlined here is a design for a small ten cubic meter capacity water tank.
+The book, Ferrocement Water Tanks and Their Construction, from which this information was taken, has information for building large 150 cubic meter capacity open tanks and many other different water tank designs, sizes, and adaptations of the basic design described here.
 VITA is another good source of information on ferrocement construction.

-Clearing the site and preparing the foundation: The site chosen for the tank should be cleared of plants, loose soil and any rocks that could cut through the floor of the tank.
-For small tanks it is often only necessary to clear the site and put down a 15 cm (6 inch) layer of sand and gravel.
+Clearing the site and preparing the foundation : The site chosen for the tank should be cleared of plants, loose soil, and any rocks that could cut through the floor of the tank.
+For small tanks it is often only necessary to clear the site and put down a 15 cm (6.0 inch) layer of sand and gravel.
 Larger tanks need a ring of concrete, separate from the tank floor, to support the walls.
-It is prepared by digging a trench under the line of the walls and backfilling it with concrete (diagram 28, figure 6).
+The ring is prepared by digging a trench under the line of the walls and backfilling it with concrete (Diagram 29, Figure 6).

-Collecting the materials: The sand, gravel and water should be collected before construction starts.
+Collecting the materials : The sand, gravel, and water should be collected before construction starts.
 If this is done by the people who will be using the tank, they will be able to contribute a large proportion of the total cost of the construction.
 With experience, a trained builder with five helpers can build a tank in about three days.

 The sand and gravel should be stored in piles next to the concrete mixing slab.
-The slab is built by trowelling a layer of concrete onto a layer of gravel 2 meters by 2 meters square.
-The slab is finished with a small wall to prevent the spillage of concrete slurry during mixing (diagram 30, figure 15).
+The slab is built by troweling a layer of concrete onto a layer of gravel 2.0 meters by 2.0 meters square.
+The slab is finished with a small wall to prevent the spillage of concrete slurry during mixing (Diagram 30, Figure 15).
 For smaller tanks, it may be cheaper to include a wooden mixing platform as part of the basic equipment.
 Mixing the concrete on the bare ground will contaminate and weaken the concrete with dirt.